🧬

 Can they live in an apartment?

-It is not recommended unless the owner can provide extensive daily exercise and outdoor activity.
+It is generally not recommended unless the owner can provide extensive daily outdoor exercise and activity.

 View Official FCI Standard